tsubedy/final_project/README.md

 ![Death data over time](./images/us_death_date.png){height = 50%,width=50%}

 Both the cases and death data shows exactly similar trend.
 Highest number of daily records were in Dec 2020/Jan 2021 and declined to lower in Jun/July 2021.
 It is obvious that the new mutation COVID-19 delta strain hit after Aug 2021 and again the cases increased.
-Currently, the cases seem to higher than in last summer which could be the new mutation Omnicorn.
+Currently, the cases seem to higher than in last summer which could be the new mutation Omicron.

 ### Time Series